0bMERLIN/PocketML/README.md

 ()
 ```
 For a better insight into accessing the editor from code,
-refer to the `graphics2.ml` library.
+refer to the `graphics.ml` library.

 ## Screenshots